 In 2001, everything was much simpler.
 There was only one type of instrument, the Hang from PANArt.
 You just had to go to visit them, try the instruments, and you could either buy it and go back home with it or place an order.
 Over the years that followed, it became increasingly difficult to get an instrument.
 As awareness of the Hang grew, demand for them increased exponentially, and PANArt quickly became unable to meet everyone’s requests.

-Today, incredibly, we can find manufacturers of handpans all over the world!
+Today, incredibly, we can find makers of handpans all over the world!
 The instrument is widely known and far more accessible.
 It is often possible to acquire a handpan in a very short period of time.
 This abundance presents a new problem.
-We now have a hard time figuring out how many manufacturers there are on the market, who they are, and what quality work they produce.
+We now have a hard time figuring out how many manufacturers there are on the market, who they are, and what quality of work they produce.

 Here are some tips to help you make the right decision :

 1. What is the price of a handpan?